espressif/esp-adf/docs/en/get-started/index.rst

 Get Started
 ***********

 This document is intended to help users set up the software environment for the development of audio applications using hardware based on the ESP32 family of chips by Espressif.
-After that, a simple example will show you how to use ESP-ADF (Espressif Advanced Development Framework).
+After that, a simple example will show you how to use ESP-ADF (Espressif Audio Development Framework).

 Development Board Overview
 ==========================